sharetribe/flex-docs/src/docs/operator-guides-concepts/sharetribe-configuration-checklist/index.md

 ### Content and microcopy

-The default marketplace uses generic language that is not specific to any marketplace theme.
+The default marketplace uses generic words and phrases that are not specific to any marketplace theme.
 Build your own messaging in the following steps.

 - Change the microcopy in your marketplace.
 Edit in